ramesaliyev/hello-erlang/README.md

 - every function needs to return something
 - erlang doesn't allow default arguments in functions
 - erlang is built on the notion that a failure in one of the components should not affect the whole system
+- every erlang term can be compared to any other
 </details>

 ## basic data types